 And it's not like album sales ever did a particularly accurate job of describing an album's impact either.
-In the pre-internet days, there were plenty of albums that did huge numbers because they were the only way people could cop a massive hit single but had very little impact as entire bodies of musical work.
-Shout out to Milli Vanilli going 6 times platinum, and with all due respect to Black Rob, there's no way his Life Story album would have gone platinum if peope could just individually stream "Woah" whenever they wanted.
+In the pre-internet days, there were plenty of albums that did huge numbers—they were the only way people could cop a massive hit single—but they made a very minor impact as entire bodies of musical work.
+Shout out to Milli Vanilli going 6 times Platinum, and with all due respect to Black Rob, there's no way his Life Story album would have gone Platinum if people could just individually stream "Woah" whenever they wanted.

 Pure streaming—not streaming cross-bred with album sales like some sort of musical Sharktopus—actually gives us the best chance at accurately measuring what music people are truly listening to right now.
 That's how we know that Eminem and Kanye were actually two of the top-five most listened to artists in the country in 2015 despite not releasing an album at all last year.

 I don't know if there's any way to combine streams and traditional sales in a way that actually describes an album's true popularity.
 They may just have to exist as completely separate entities so we can at least compare apples to apples and oranges to oranges (instead of comparing apples to oranges).
 Maybe then we'll be able to get a quantifiable reading on how big Chance's movement is, but until then we'll just have to watch him continue to run ahead of a music industry that's trying to keep pace on two broken legs.